 Pawn Shops: What You Need to Know

 Pawn shops were once thought of as a last resort for consumers experiencing cash flow issues.
-But, with the rise in popularity of reality shows such as Pawn Stars and Hardcore Pawn, the idea of going to a pawn shop has become more mainstream.
+But with the popularity of reality shows such as Pawn Stars, going to a pawn shop has become more mainstream.
 Still, these shows, where unsuspecting consumers sometimes score huge cash windfalls, tell only a part of the story.
 Here are several things you should know about pawn shops.

 Pawn Shops Are Regulated